20 Calisthenics Moves For You To Unlock

 Skill:

-The human flag is an advanced calisthenics exercise that targets the lateral chain, particularly the shoulders, obliques and grip.
+The human flag is an advanced calisthenics skill that targets the lateral chain—including the shoulders, lats, obliques, and grip—while demanding full-body tension and control.

 14. Front Lever